LOCAL (941) 924-0993

 - What should I do if the truck driver claims I caused the accident?

-- What if I can't locate the trucking company after an accident?
+- What if I can’t locate the trucking company?

-- Should I accept a settlement from the insurance company after my truck accident?
+- Should I accept a settlement from the insurance company?

-- What if I lost a loved one in a truck accident?
+- What if I lost a loved one?

 Truck accidents in Florida can happen for a number of different reasons.
 In some cases, a truck driver may be at fault for causing a crash after he or she falls asleep at the wheel or takes an illegal drug to stay awake.
 In other cases, a truck company may fail to properly inspect a truck or train a new driver.
 Some of the most common causes of truck accidents seen at Farrow & Pulice include:

 - Distracted Truck Drivers

 - Fatigued Truck Drivers

 - Untrained / Inexperienced Truck Drivers